The Best HVAC System for Your Home

 Units are described as “split systems” when they have portions of the unit installed in the exterior and interior of the home.
 The air conditioning unit will be used in combination with a furnace, making it an ideal choice if you already have a gas furnace installed in your home and are looking to upgrade to central air.
 The outdoor part of the unit generally contains a fan, condenser, and compressor, while the internal unit houses the fan and evaporator.

-- Pros: Fairly energy efficient, can be retrofitted to an existing furnace.
+- Can be retrofitted to an existing furnace

 Hybrid Heat Split System

 Heating oil can be expensive, depending on price fluctuations, and it is also not that efficient.
 That’s why hybrid systems use both an electric heat pump and a furnace— the heat pump option allows you to rely on electrical heating (a much more energy-efficient alternative) and only switch to gas on extremely cold days.
 This makes them a great choice for homes in temperate climates, but heat pumps also work hard in warmer weather, too.
-They help cool and dehumidify interiors, as well.
+They help cool and dehumidify interiors.
 Beyond those distinctions, hybrid systems have a structure similar to split systems, with components housed indoors and out.
-Talk to of our local reliable heat pump installers today about a heat pump split system.

 Duct-Free Split System